PiSupply/PaPiRus/README.md

 # Enabling SPI interface on Raspberry Pi
 Before using PaPiRus, do not forget to enable the SPI interface.
-You can enable it by typing `sudo raspi-config` at the command line and then selecting `Advanced options` > `SPI` and then selecting Enable.
+You can enable it by typing `sudo raspi-config` at the command line and then selecting `Advanced options` > `SPI` and then selecting Enable. if you want to use temp sensor and rtc enable i2c in the same way too

 # Setup PaPiRus
 ```bash